fatihaltindis/neureka-challenge/README.md

 ### Installing
 Just download and put **_challenge_** folder to your working directory.
 Make sure you also added it to MATLAB search path.

+### Running the Tests
+There are two example **_.m_** files in the challenge folder.
+Run **read_example.m** file to make sure reading functions running well.
+Also you can see plot of montage EEG signals with seizure events indicated with red line.
+Run **write_example.m** file to make sure writing functions running well.
+If there is no problem, after you run it, you can see **prediction.txt** file created under your working folder.
+It should have 1 seizure event in it.